gisaia/ARLAS-server/README.md

 ## Versioning :

-We use [SemVer](http://semver.org/) for versioning.
+We use our own versioning schema which looks like ```1.5.6``` where :

+- `1` : represents ARLAS-server API version
+- `5` : represents Elasticsearch compliance (see below for value correspondence)
+- `6` : represents ARLAS-server incremental version

+For Elasticsearch compliance, values currently supported are :

+- `5` : indicates that this version is compliant with Elasticsearch from version 5.0 to 5.5

 For the versions available, see the [tags](https://gitlab.com/GISAIA.ARLAS/ARLAS-server/tags) on this repository.

 ## Authors :